taha-m45160/CS-382/README.md

 # CS-382
-Network-Centric Computing - An Introduction to Networks
+Network-Centric Computing - An Introduction to Networks and Distributed Applications

 Assignment 1 - Developing a simple chat application using UDP and implementing a reliable protocol Assignment 2 - Implementing the distance vector routing protocol